 What are the symptoms of PTSD?

 Symptoms of PTSD last more than a month.
-They may include:
+In adults they may include:

 • Unwanted or intense memories of a trauma